9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-05/lesson.md

 <notable>

 <iconp src='/icons/activity.png'>### Overview</iconp>
-Atudents explore and predict how they can use loops to more efficiently write code.
+Students explore and predict how they can use loops to more efficiently write code.
 Allow students to discover the need for loops in the explore activity.
 Encourage students to make connections between loops and the real world in the elaborate activity.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>